hackclub/hackclub/workshops/nextjs_dashboard/README.md

 export default Weather
 ```

 (If your editor is showing a red dot next to `state =`, ignore it.
-We’re using some new JavaScript syntax some editors don’t know about.)
+We’re using some new JavaScript syntax some editors don’t know about).

 Now, when the component “mounts” (is initialized on the page), let’s fetch the weather and save it to our state.
 Remember, every time we call `setState` in React, the component re-renders, so the new temperature will show as soon as it’s loaded.